adrofa/eyes_classifier/README.md

 *Images are produced by this notebook:
 [`./notebooks/inference_analysis/accuracy_threshold_selection.ipynb`](./notebooks/inference_analysis/accuracy_threshold_selection.ipynb).*

-Most of false classifications are dedicated to images, with not clear pictures.
-Worth to mention, that there is a sufficient amount of data, which is unclear even for a human (I mean myself).
+Worth to mention, that a lot of false classifications (especially FN) are dedicated to images, with not clear pictures (which is unclear even for a human - I mean myself).

 ### False Positive:
 ![FP](./notebooks/inference_analysis/preview/fp.png)